naigggs/hau2park.web/USERMANUAL.md

 ## Getting Started
 ### 2.1 System Requirements
+- **Mobile device** mandatory for users
+- **Mobile device/Computer** for admins
 - Internet connection
 - Modern web browser (Chrome, Firefox, Safari)
 - QR code reader (for guests)
 - Admin access credentials (for administrators)
-- **Mobile device** (mandatory for users driving)

 ### 2.2 Accessing HAU2PARK AI
 Access the HAU2PARK AI system via the provided URL and log in with your credentials.
+The app can also be installed as an application for your mobile device for ease of access.

 ### 2.3 Navigation Overview
 The system features a user-friendly interface with clear navigation for all roles, including sections for requests, approvals, and real-time monitoring.
 The main menu includes options for Dashboard, Requests, Users, and Settings.